• Home

 Google will automatically display your products when your product attributes match search queries.
 The inventory filter is where you choose the criteria of the products you want to market in your Google Shopping campaign.

-Inventory filter limits the number of products advertised through segmentation.
+The inventory filter limits the number of products advertised through segmentation.
 This means that only the products whose criteria you chose for your ads will be displayed.
 It can be edited after you create your Google shopping campaign.

-You can also use this feature for product grouping so that Google knows which product groups in your inventory to match shoppers’ search queries.
+You can also use this feature for product grouping so that Google knows which product groups are in your inventory to match shoppers’ search queries.

 Bidding is how you tell Google the bidding strategy for your Google shopping campaign.
 This is usually one of these two: